TweetyDaBird/Little-Big-Scroll/README.md

 - Enjoy!

 #### Note!
-When building LSB 4, using a ProMicro clone with USB C port, it is possible these stick out past the PCB/plates, as several of these desings are longer than the original ProMicro footprint.
+When building LSB 4, using a ProMicro clone with USB C port, it is possible these stick out past the PCB/plates around the USB port, as several of these desings are longer than the original ProMicro footprint.
 This doesn't affect the functionality in any way, it's only a cosmetical issue.

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]